The Short Version

 I’ve been using Plesk and learning what makes it tick since 2008 – and my bespoke WordPress hosting service has grown a lot since then as a result.
 Understanding Plesk and the underlying OS is vital to make websites work.

 In 2012 I had the enormous pleasure to meet the Plesk developers (from Novosibirsk) and creative brains behind the software (from Washington) at Parallels Summit in Orlando.
-I have been a certified Parallels Automation Technician since then and am waiting to take my test as Plesk Engineer.
+I have been a certified Parallels Automation Technician since then and am waiting to take my test as Plesk Engineer in New Orleans this year.

-I am currently writing a book about Plesk which will be published later this year.
+I am planning to write a book about Plesk in the future.
 Watch this space!

 iOS Development and Conversion to Mac

 I’ve been a PC guy all my life – until my wife and I bought iPads in the summer of 2011.
 We didn’t have iPhones or in fact anything “Mac” until then.
-It sounds like a platitude, but it seriously changed everything in my life.
+It sounds like a platitude, but it seriously changed every aspect of my life.

-Almost immediately I decided that I wanted to develop for the platform – not knowing anything about Objective-C or in fact the Mac platform.
-You need a Mac to develop for iOS so I bought one in 2011 – something I had wanted to do for a while (I looked like an idiot when I sat with a client who was using a Mac, and didn’t even know how to right-click…. embarrassing!).
+Almost immediately I decided that I wanted to develop for the platform – even though I didn’t know anything about Objective-C or in fact the Mac platform.
+You need a Mac to develop for iOS so I bought one in 2011 – something I had wanted to do for a while (because I looked like an idiot when I sat with a client who was using a Mac, and didn’t even know how to right-click…. embarrassing!).

 I started learning Mac OS X (Snow Leopard at that time) and tried my hand at iOS 4 development.
-I tell you it wasn’t easy when the developer tools changed every other week and documentation was forever outdated.
+I tell you it wasn’t easy, because the developer tools changed every other week and documentation was forever outdated.

 The arrival of iOS 5 changed this for the better.
 I stuck with it and now – several years later – I have an increasing number of iOS Apps on the app store.